unlock-protocol/unlock/unlock-protocol.com/blog/swordy-bot-intro.md

 <img src="/static/images/blog/swordy-bot-intro/invoke.png" alt="A user invoking the !unlock command" height="100px"/>

-If successful you'll see a message like this:
+If successful you'll see a message like this, giving you some new roles:

 <img src="/static/images/blog/swordy-bot-intro/knighted.png" alt="A message from the bot that the user has been assigned roles" height="200px"/>

 ## How I built it

-Integrating the bot with Unlock was extremely simple.
-The magic all happens in this one line of code where I call the `getHasValidKey` function on the contract.
+Integrating with Unlock Protocol was extremely simple.
+The magic all happens in this one line of code where I call the `getHasValidKey` function on the appropriate contract.

 ```js
 const hasValidKey = await lockContract.getHasValidKey(userAddress)